Abhinav1997/Math_Battle_Telegram/README.md

 Telegram recently released [games](https://telegram.org/blog/games) and one of the games was Math Battle.
 This script can be used to obtain any score you want in the game.

+DISCLAIMER: I do not take any responsibility incase telegram bans you or limits your account.

 ## Requirements